loverajoel/react-multistep-component/readme.md

    * `stepShouldChange` is called whenever a step is changed.
 This method can be used for
    * validations.
 By default will return `true`. *optional *
+   * `onStepChange` is called after step change (include the first time when render) and have
+   * the current step how attribute
+   *
    * `prevButton`/`nextButton` is a wrapper for the buttons, `html`, `jsx` or `string` can be included.
    * ex: `prevButton={<span><img src="..."/>Step 1</span>}`. *optional
    *